llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 File size and performance

 The llms.txt should stay lean.
 A rule of thumb: under 10 KB for llms.txt, under 100 KB for llms-full.txt.
-AI crawlers have limited timeouts — a file that is too large may not be fully loaded.

 What unnecessarily bloats the file size